FlavieMagne/FlavieMagne/README.md

 ### <div align="center">I'm Flavie, an engineer student 👨‍💻 I will be graduating in 2025 🚀</div>

-- 🌱 I’m currently learning C++ and Machine Learning
+- 🌱 I’m currently learning Machine Learning.

 <br/>